-No resolution above the native is supported
+Only the native No resolution listed on the table above the native is are supported

 In addition to the performance characteristics similar to popular notepads and tablets, the screens do not normally need calibration (they come from the factory calibrated and do not need periodic recalibration).
-They also have edge to edge glass, making cleaning easier and provide the popular bezel-less look.
+They also have edge to edge glass, making cleaning easier and providing the popular bezel-less look.